 Maintaining gut health is the key to success

-The development of the intestinal tract and its microbiota is the key to a profitable pig production.
 In a healthy intestine, feed nutrients are efficiently converted into growth.
 A higher growth performance of the piglets shortens the time to reach the market weight and increases the profitability of the pig production.

 In future, common solutions may not work anymore